 Photo: @Jes Childress Photography

-Professor Flinn's writing includes articles on René Clair, Chris Marker, new media art, the documentaire romancé, the film theories of Élie Faure and Jacques Rancière, the Louvre and bande dessinée, disability and gender in the bandes dessinées of Farid Boudjellal, and women in North African cinema, for journals such as SubStanceStudies in French Cinema, Esprit Créateur, and Yale French Studies.
-Other publications include book chapters on 1930s "banlieutopia," photography in documentary bande dessinée, and Olivier Assayas’s published screenplays, and journal articles on bande dessinée as pastoral ecocriticism and memories of May 1968.
-Her most recent work includes book chapters on shoes in films of Max Linder from the 1910s, and the representation of gender and sexuality in the comics of Catherine Meurisse, with a forthcoming essay on the ethics of care in contemporary documentary.
+Professor Flinn's published essays include articles on René Clair, Chris Marker, new media art, the documentaire romancé, the film theories of Élie Faure and Jacques Rancière, the Louvre and bande dessinée, disability and gender in the bandes dessinées of Farid Boudjellal, and women in North African cinema, for journals such as SubStanceStudies in French Cinema, Esprit Créateur, and Yale French Studies.
+Other publications include book chapters on 1930s "banlieutopia," photography in documentary bande dessinée, Olivier Assayas’s published screenplays, the comics of Catherine Meurisse, and shoes in films of Max Linder from the 1910s, and journal articles on bande dessinée as pastoral ecocriticism and memories of May 1968.
+More recent work includes articles of ethics of care in contemporary documentary and environmental scale in nature documentary.

-Seminars and graduate courses taught at Ohio State for the Department of French and Italian and the Program in Film Studies include “The American Auteur: Martin Scorsese,” “Document, History, Heritage: Contemporary French Cinemas,” “The Architecture of the Image in Italy and France, 1930s-1960s,” “Afriques-sur-Seine: Franco-African Cinematic Encounters,” “Documentary Cinema,” “French Graphisms: Bande dessinée and Animated Cinema,” and "Qu'est-ce que le genre?: à l'écrit et à l'écran."
+Undergraduate seminars and graduate courses taught at Ohio State for the Department of French and Italian and the Department of Theatre, Film, and Media Studies include "Cinemas of Canada," "Prosem: Film History and Historiography," "Adaptation and Intertextuality," "The Environment in French & Francophone Visual Popular Culture," “The Architecture of the Image in Italy and France, 1930s-1960s,” “Afriques-sur-Seine: Franco-African Cinematic Encounters,” “Documentary Cinema,” “French Graphisms: Bande dessinée and Animated Cinema,” "Qu'est-ce que le genre?: à l'écrit et à l'écran"

 Pronouns